JuliaForNovice/Julia-Programming-for-Nervous-Beginners/Course Notes/Week 2/README.md

 ## Week 2

 This week has six lessons.
-At the end of it, with the basics of functions, multiple dispatch, structures and iteration, you have completed a good starting platform for writing Julia code.
+The material is still very basic, in line with the slogans "Small Steps" and "Nothing Left Out", but the special features of Julia have been clearly revealed.